 Search analytics allows you to view metrics on searches, users, and no result searches and identify keywords that are often searched or do not return results.
-This information helps determine gaps in documentation and also popular search terms.
+This information helps determine gaps in documentation and popular search terms.

 Accessing Search analytics